XendricInteractive/XenLib/README.md

 ## You CANNOT
 - Redistribute this in its entirety as source or compiled code.
 - Create or distribute code which contains 50% or more Functionally Equivalent Statements* from this repository.
-- Attempt to or intend to claim partial or total ownership of the original or repackaged code and/or attempt to or intend to redistribute the original or repackaged code without prior express written permission from the owners (Team Xendric).
+- Attempt to or intend to claim partial or total ownership of the original or repackaged code and/or attempt to or intend to redistribute the original or repackaged code without prior express written permission from the owners (Xendric Interactive / Nulcheck / Tic-toc26).
 Basically saying, you can't redistribute this code and say you made it.

 ## You MUST
 - Maintain a visible repository of your code which is derived from or copied from this code.